| Barry MacDonnell's

 • launch an available macro.

-Because the first task is probably the most often used, and because it has a couple of quirks, the following information explains how to create clickable hyperlinks in the current document to help navigate the document (or a PDF document created from it) and provides some tips.
-The other three tasks are mentioned below, but they are not the primary focus.
+Because the first task is probably the most often used and because it has a couple of quirks, the following information explains how to create clickable hyperlinks in the current document to help navigate the document (or a PDF document created from it) and provides some tips.

 To create a hyperlink from a source word/phrase/symbol/graphic to a target area in the current document requires an easy, two-step process: bookmark the target and create the hyperlink to it at the source location.